AssemblyAI-Community/aai-twitter-code/2025/5_sentiment_timeline/README.md

 Sentiment Timeline is a simple Node.js tool that uses AssemblyAI to analyze the emotional tone throughout podcasts, speeches, interviews, or any audio content.
 It creates a timeline of sentiment changes over time for audio and video files in the terminal and saves it to a JSON file.

+Follow [AssemblyAI's Twitter account](https://x.com/AssemblyAI) for more cool projects like this

 ## Installation

-You'll need to have Node.js installed and an AssemblyAI API key, then:
+You'll need to have Node.js installed and an [AssemblyAI API key](https://www.assemblyai.com/dashboard/signup), then:

 1. Install dependencies:
    ```